Loading…

 Presenters

-Inclusion For ALL
+President, Inclusion For ALL

 Friday December 6, 2024 2:15pm - 3:10pm CST

-Imperial 5B Hyatt Regency, 601 Loyola Avenue, New Orleans, LA 70113
+4TH Floor - Imperial 5B Hyatt Regency, 601 Loyola Avenue, New Orleans, LA 70113

 2:15pm CST

-Patterns and Predictors of Special Education Program Placement for Students with Disabilities in Ontario, Canada
+Patterns and Predictors of Special Education Program Placement For Students with Disabilities in Ontario, Canada

 Friday December 6, 2024 2:15pm - 3:10pm CST